petkaantonov/jQuery-placeholder/README.md

 The mere presence of the attribute `data-autogrow` is enough for it to be picked up.
 There is no need to specify a value.

-**Note:** dynamically created elements need to be called manually with javascript, the data-api is only picked up once on DOM-ready event.
+**Note:** dynamically created elements need to be called manually with javascript.
+You may also call `$.fn.placeholder.refresh()` at any point to instantiate any uninitialized `data-placeholder` inputs.
+It is automatically called once on DOM ready event which makes the data API work.

 See [the demo page](http://petkaantonov.github.io/jQuery-autogrow/) for better overview